 You have to not only track, but manage your psychology.

 Is such a garbage term.
-I’m sorry, but it is.
+I’m sorry to be so blunt, but it is.
+It's too subjective.
 Every time a person tells me ‘they eat clean’ I have to ask them what that means because it means different things to different people.

 A garbage term is something that holds no real meaning, or at least has no consistent meaning from person to person.

-All the foods you list are on the better side of the spectrum but that’s only a fraction of your diet and you mention that you only do this during the day.
-What does ‘clean eating’ have to do with muscle?
+All the foods you list are on the better side of the spectrum in my books but that’s likely only a very small part of what you're actually eating consistently.
+That you mention that you only do this during the day, suggests it falls apart in the evening.
+That could very well be a big part of your problem.

 You could eat a ton of low spectrum foods at night for all I know and completely revert the effects of any high spectrum foods you might eat during the day.